Title: | Using CF-Compliant Calendars with Climate Projection Data |

 , the month and day of each offset are returned as "MM-DD",

-preceeded by "YYYY-" if no epoch
+preceeded by "YYYY-" if no era

 is specified.